klaytn/klaytn-docs/docs/klaytn/README.md

 ## Block Generation and Propagation

-Block generation and propagation design, along with the consensus algorithm used, plays an important role in determining the expected latency of a blockchain platform.
+Block generation and propagation design, along with the consensus algorithm used, plays an important role in reducing the expected latency of a blockchain platform.

 ### Block Generation Cycle

 A 'round' is a block generation cycle in Klaytn.
 Each round generates a new block, and is immediately followed by the start of a new round.
-Klaytn targets each round to last approximately one second, although block generation interval may be influenced by network traffic and node operation conditions.
+Klaytn targets each round to be approximately one second, although block generation interval may be influenced by network traffic and node operation conditions.

 #### Proposer and Committee Selection